speakASAP/nginx-microservice/docs/CONTAINER_NGINX_SYNC.md

 1. **If containers match expected color**: Symlink stays as-is ✅
 2. **If containers don't match expected color**:
    - If all containers of a color are running → Update symlink to match running containers
-   - If partial containers → Keep expected color, try to start missing containers
+   - If partial containers → Keep expected color, optionally try to start missing containers
-3. **If no containers running**: Keep expected color, try to start containers
+3. **If no containers running**: Keep expected color, optionally try to start containers

+**Note**: Even if no containers are running, nginx will still start successfully.
+It will return 502 errors until containers become available, which is acceptable behavior.

 ### Container Detection